kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 Kube-proxy and must be updated to a supported version before MCS services may be used.
 To take advantage of MCS DNS, the DNS provider must be upgraded to a version that implements the MCS spec.
 Kube-proxy MCS support will be guarded by a `MultiClusterServices` feature gate.
-When enabled
+When enabled, kube-proxy will watch the `serviceimports.multicluster.k8s.io` CRD.
+MCS support will be dynamically enabled and disabled as the CRD is created and deleted.
 <!--
 If applicable, how will the component be upgraded and downgraded?
 Make sure this is in the test plan.